vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 # RFC 8216 - 2021-07-19 - Multiple Pipelines

 Large Vector users often require complex Vector topologies to facilitate the collection and processing of data from many different upstream sources.
-This results in large Vector configuration files that are hard to manage across different teams.
-This makes Vector a bad candidate for large teams that require autonomy to facilitate sane collaboration.
+Currently, this results in large Vector configuration files that are hard to manage, especially across different teams.
+This RFC lays out the concept of pipelines, a structured way to organize configuration that makes Vector a better candidate for use cases involving widespread collaboration on configuration.

 ## Context